 Rivertree Singers is choir-in-residence at Bob Jones University and is sponsored in part by grants from the Metropolitan Arts Council of Greenville, South Carolina and corporate and individual donations.
 Rivertree Singers is a 501(c)3 tax-exempt organization.

 Warren Cook, artistic director

 Warren Cook, founder and artistic director of Greenville’s Rivertree Singers, earned the DMA in Choral Conducting Performance at the University of South Carolina and studied at Westminster Choir College and Bob Jones University.
 As Director of Choral Activities at Bob Jones University, he conducts the two premier choral organizations and oversees a graded program of six choirs enrolling 350 students.
-He teaches undergraduate and graduate conducting, literature, and methods courses, and conducts choral-orchestral performances.
+He teaches undergraduate and graduate conducting, literature, and methods courses, and conducts major choral-orchestral performances.
 Cook regularly appears across the U.S. as adjudicator, clinician, and conductor for choral workshops and festivals.
 His choirs have been auditioned performers at international, national, NAfMENational Association for Music Education and ACDAAmerican Choral Directors Association events.
 In addition to his teaching and performing, Cook served as Pastor of Worship for over 30 years.